 Let’s get to some more pretty pictures…

-If you missed my post about all my new faux plants, then you can click HERE to read all about them.
+If you missed my post about all my new faux plants, then you can see it HERE to read all about them.
 The faux caladium (HERE) is definitely one of my favorites.
-And it just so happens that the bath towel (HERE) were the perfect color match and they are so soft too.
+And it just so happens that the bath towel (HERE) was the perfect color match and they are so soft too.